drivechain-project/drivechain.info/faq/index.md

 All withdrawals take effort, including thefts.
 So the possibility that the second court [the UASF] might 'strike down' an [otherwise imminent] theft, is likely to deter theft in the first place.
 In that sense, having the UASF around is a strict improvement.

+##### "Preventing" Theft

 If miners do attack a sidechain, then the best recourse the victims have is to use a UASF to split the chain, and then [1] hope that exchanges support [what will be, by definition] a minority hashrate chain (ie a "new" chain) [newer, decentralized, atomic-swap-based exchanges should make this much easier]; and then [2] hope that the free market decides that the UASF-coins are more valuable than the non-UASF-coins.
 If those two conditions are met, miners will be forced to extend the UASF-chain (ie the non-theft chain), and it will become the longest chain (re-fusing them into one chain).
 Thus, the UASF "prevents" the sidechain-theft.

+##### "Guaranteeing" Theft!

 However, the UASF technique is so general that it could also, in principle, *guarantee* the sidechain-theft.
 Or it could guarantee that all sidechain-withdrawals always fail (whether theft or honest), or else that all honest withdrawals always succeed as quickly as possible, or else that all thefts always succeed on precisely the 22,222nd block after they are attempted (or any other number between 13,150 and 26,300).
 So it is not meaningful to imbue the UASF with an "anti-theft" feature.
 Instead, the UASF is simply a vehicle through which users clarify, VERY loudly, exactly what it is they want to buy from miners when they hand over 140,000 USD (at 2/18/2018 prices) in exchange for the newest 13.5 BTC (assuming 1 BTC of tx fees).

 "The UASF" is just a stand-in for "the free market".
 After all, [some sidechains are bad, and we *want* miners/investors to get rid of them for us](http://www.truthcoin.info/blog/wise-contracts/).
 So who's to say that a given theft is even a bad thing?
 And who is to say that it even is theft in the first place (this could only be justified by appealing to the sidechain node, which is exactly what sidechains are uninterested in doing).

-##### UASF Social Scalability  ##### {#uasf-scalability}
+### Isn't that [UASF reliance] solution [socially unscalable](https://twitter.com/theinstagibbs/status/965315428686934016)? ### {#social-scalability}

+Despite the previous answer, where I say that drivechain does NOT rely on a UASF, I will answer this question.
+I believe the answer to this one is also a no, because UASFs can in fact be made to be [socially scalable](http://unenumerated.blogspot.com/2017/02/money-blockchains-and-social-scalability.html).

-Despite the previous answer, let us imagine that mining conditions have reached a point of extreme hostility, such that each withdrawal *must* be manually escorted across the finish line by a new UASF.
+First, let us imagine that mining conditions have reached a point of extreme hostility, such that each withdrawal *must* be manually escorted across the finish line by a new UASF.
 (In this way, the withdrawals would "rely on" UASFs.)

 Is this technique "socially scalable"?